-Classic comfort food is made simple in this delicious Easy Chicken Tetrazzini that’s prepared in ONE POT on the stovetop… it’s a quick and easy dinner that everyone can agree on!
+Classic comfort food is made simple in this delicious Easy Chicken Tetrazzini prepared in ONE POT on the stovetop… it’s a quick and easy dinner that everyone can agree on and a family favorite pasta dish that will satisfy even the pickiest eaters!

 I knew there had to be a way to make this classic recipe simple and easy, so I based this recipe off of my creamy taco spaghetti (that’s also prepared in one pot).
 The end result was a creamy and cheesy, hassle-free chicken tetrazzini.